Treasury¶

 You can create transactions in several ways:

-From the transactions list: click Create transaction and fill in the amount, payment method, date, contact, bank account, category, and any details.
+From the Treasury page: click Create transaction and fill in the amount, payment method, date, contact, financial account, category, and any details.

 From an order: add a payment directly on the order detail page.
 Gem Logic tracks the outstanding amount and marks the order as paid once the balance reaches zero.